prashantgautam4213/Track-Master/README.md

     ```

 3.  **Set up environment variables:**
-    The AI features in this project use Google's Genkit, which requires an API key for Google AI.
+    The AI and authentication features in this project require API keys.

-    Create a file named `.env` in the root of the project and add your API key:
+    Create a file named `.env` in the root of the project and add your keys:
     ```
+    # For Google AI features
     GEMINI_API_KEY=YOUR_API_KEY_HERE

+    # For Supabase Authentication and Database
+    # You can get these from your Supabase project's API settings
+    NEXT_PUBLIC_SUPABASE_URL=YOUR_SUPABASE_URL
+    NEXT_PUBLIC_SUPABASE_ANON_KEY=YOUR_SUPABASE_ANON_KEY
     ```

 4.  **Run the development server:**